cal-weng/Terminus-docs/docs/developer/contribute/snowinning/concepts.md

 >
 > IDs can be made universally discoverable

-Issuers have the capability to upload essential metadata into the Registry, including items such as DID, [Terminus Name](terminus-name.md), RSA public keys, among others.
+Issuers have the capability to upload essential metadata into the Registry, including items such as DID, [Olares ID](olares-id.md), RSA public keys, among others.

 Given that the metadata occupies minimal storage space and requires infrequent updates, the capabilities of existing mainstream blockchain technologies are adequately equipped to handle these demands.
 This efficiency is primarily due to the low overhead involved in storing and accessing small amounts of data on the blockchain, where changes are rare and thus do not overburden the system.